AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/sla-reporting.md

 1. (Optional) Do any of the following:

     * Roll your cursor over a data point in the line graph to show the specific values for that point.
     * Below the line graph's year, click the Download icon to save a PNG image file of the line graph.
+    * Click a metric name to see just that metric's data.
+Or, press `Shift` on the keyboard while selecting or deselecting one or more metric names.

     ![Showing detailed data](/help/implementing/cloud-manager/assets/cm-sla-download.png)